Filip Salač: Gresini Racing Moto2 (2022–2023)

 In September 2021, it was announced that Salač would move up to Moto2, with the Gresini Racing team for the 2022 season.

-Elf Marc VDS Racing Team (2024–)
+Elf Marc VDS Racing Team (2024–2025)

-Elf Racing Team Marc VDS has announced that Filip Salač will join their Moto2 project for the 2024 Moto2 World Championship.
+Elf Racing Team Marc VDS has announced that Salač would join their Moto2 project for the 2024 Moto2 World Championship.

+American Racing Team (2026-)

+Salač joined the OnlyFans American Racing Team for the 2026 season.
+After his podium at the Czech GP, he renewed his agreement with the team for 2027.
+He achieved his first win at the 2026 British GP.